SAP-archive/jam-collaboration-sample/OAuth_1_HMAC-SHA1/jam_java_oauth1_hmac_sha1_client_sample/README.md

 ### jam_java_oauth1_hmac_sha1_client_sample-SHA1
-* Sample client code that uses the jam_java_oauth1_client library to illustrate authentication of the SAP Jam API with OAuth1.0 and the HMAC-SHA1 signature type.
+* Sample client code that uses the jam_java_oauth1_client library to illustrate authentication of the SAP Jam Collaboration API with OAuth1.0 and the HMAC-SHA1 signature type.
 * This example assumes a Jam deployment with an OAuth client application configured for a company, and a user that can successfully log into the company via the Web UI to authorize the OAuth client to make API requests on behalf of the user.